 - showing up (for the entertainment/spectacle/novelty),

-- signing up (because you've been sent on a guilt trip) and finally,
+- signing up (you better get involved, because you've been sent on a guilt trip) and finally,

 - shutting up (because you've been told to be an obedient part of the team).

 Your function is to conform to the pastor/leader, and then he confirms his particular beliefs week after week (as he waves a Bible around like a prop).
-This is how your confirmation bias gets well fed.
+This is how the monster of your confirmation bias gets well fed.

 On top of this appeal to your nostalgia is the even more emotional appeal (and near-constant repetition) of the worship songs.
 Is it really necessary for the praise band to repeatedly play the Dsus, Em7, C2 chord progression quietly in the background while the pastor wraps up his sermon?
 Yes!
 How else can a non-Biblical point be reinforced?
 How else can you "feel" the Holy Spirit?
 This is Manipulation 101; it's a form of hypnosis.